 Our Training Programs are what makes us stand out as tradespersons compared to non-union outfitters.
 All five of our Training Centers located across Michigan provide you with the skills for a life long career.

 Apprenticeships allow workers to earn a living wage while learning.
-You can experience on-the-job training and state-of-the-art class experiences.
-Our four-year Apprentice program helps Millwrights & Carpenters develop the skills they need to succeed, work higher paying jobs, and be the best in the industry.
+Our four-year Apprentice programs help develop the skills needed to succeed, work higher paying jobs, and be the best in the industry.

 Training Verification Card (TVC)

 Each new Apprentice receives a Training Verification Card in the mail upon registration in the TRAIN system.
 Members use the camera on their phone to scan the QR code on their card to review any upcoming training scheduled.
 Members can view member status, training history, upcoming training schedule, and all current qualifications and certifications through their TVC.